This article may contain *affiliate links. Please see our affiliate disclosure for more details

 I am not a fantasy football guru, in fact, I don’t really play much anymore.
-But if I can come up with a couple of great keywords in just a few minutes think what someone like you can generate.
-If you are already incredibly knowledgable about fantasy football then you can become a content generating machine and get your articles to rank constantly.
+But if I can come up with a couple of great keywords in just a few minutes think about what someone like you can generate.
+If you are already incredibly knowledgable about fantasy football then you can become a content-generating machine and get your articles to rank constantly.

 One last thing about using long-tail keywords for fantasy football, you will rank in search engines for hundreds of keywords unintentionally.
 So while you focus on one long-tail keyword your article will generate traffic from the other keywords it ranks for as well.